 You buy something.
 It goes on sale three days later.
 You scream into the void.
 We’ve all been there and that’s exactly why credit card price protection exists.
 It’s one of those sneaky-good credit card perks that no one tells you about until after you’ve already missed out on a refund.
 But if you use it right, it can save you serious money with almost no effort.

 If you’ve ever kicked yourself after seeing a price drop right after checkout, it’s time to get familiar with credit card price protection.
-How it works, which cards offer it, and how to file a claim with ease.
+How it works and how to file a claim with ease.

 MoneyLion can help you explore a wide variety of credit card options tailored to different needs and preferences.
 Learn what you could qualify for!